 Only five states and the Virgin Islands continue to carry federal unemployment insurance loan (FUA) debt.
 As of June 25th, the combined debt balance for all states and territories is $7.1 billion, with the bulk of it ($5.7 billion) belonging to California.
 In perspective, that is quite impressive given that just two years ago, the cumulative debt was $28.8 billion owed by 23 states and territories.
 At the time, California’s debt was roughly twice what is now.

 The recession and slow recovery have tested the nation’s unemployment insurance system as never before.
 Unlike the two recessions that preceded the 2007 downturn, Arizona fell further and its recovery took longer.

 The Great Recession technically began in December 2007 and ended in June 2009.
 The change was even more dramatic in Arizona, which had one of the nation’s strongest labor markets entering the downturn.
-Employment in this state reached bottom in February 2010.
-By that time, the nation had erased 8.7 million jobs, or 6.3 % of all the workers it had at the outset.
+Employment in this state reached the bottom in February 2010.
+By that time, the nation had erased 8.7 million jobs or 6.3 % of all the workers it had at the outset.
 Compared with other states, only Nevada lost a greater share of its workers during the downturn.

 Arizona formally matched its pre-recession employment levels in December 2015, closing a job hole that lasted eight years and lingered 19 months longer than the nation’s.
-Repayment of Arizona’s unemployment insurance debt resulted in creating jobs, attracting new employers, growing businesses and improving overall prosperity.With automated UCM system, employers can rely on timely and detailed responses to state enquiries, resulting in significantly improved handling of UI claims.
+Repayment of Arizona’s unemployment insurance debt resulted in creating jobs, attracting new employers, growing businesses, and improving overall prosperity.With automated UCM system, employers can rely on timely and detailed responses to state enquiries, resulting in significantly improved handling of UI claims.